MadhuM02/nanoGPT/docs/integration/WANDB_INTEGRATION.md

 ## Artifacts (Model Checkpoints)

-The integration automatically logs model checkpoints as wandb artifacts:
+The integration logs training metrics to WandB.
+Model checkpoints are saved locally but artifact logging is disabled to reduce storage costs and upload time.

 ### Best Model Checkpoints
 - **Type:** `model`